 Figure 3.3 Demand sites in the WEAP schematic.

 Each individual demand site that has storage objects is constructed using a group of WEAP objects as shown in Figure 3.4.
-However, whether or not the demand sites with reservoirs objects utilize storage depends on the sensitivity scenario, described in section 5.1.
+However, whether or not the demand sites with reservoir objects utilize storage depends on the sensitivity scenario, described in section 5.1.